Cost-of-living crisis: By region

 In 2022, The Guardian reported that numerous countries were being impacted by a cost of living crisis, including Belgium, Germany, India, Nigeria, Philippines, South Africa and Taiwan.

 Australia

 In the 2020s, Australia faced a cost of living crisis, impacting food security and increasing demands for food banks.

 Brazil

 In 2022, Brazil saw double digit inflation rates.
 Despite Brazil being an agricultural powerhouse, food prices are rising.

 Canada

 In 2024, CBC News reported many Canadians were struggling amidst rising living costs and working multiple jobs.

+Ireland

+Ireland is currently experiencing a cost-of-living crisis, resulting in Ireland becoming the most expensive country in the European Union.
+This crisis has been accompanied by crises in housing, fuel and healthcare.
+A reported 36% of Irish families were not able to pay at least one essential household bill.
+This economic strain has contributed to public dissatisfaction and protests against the government.

 New Zealand

 New Zealand is currently experiencing a cost-of-living crisis, with increasing unemployment and a contracting GDP alongside record numbers leaving the country, but The Treasury and Reserve Bank government departments expect New Zealand's economy to make an economic turnaround sometime between 2026 and 2030.